West Coast Fjords, Norway

 Each historic room has its own character and many enjoy a private balcony with views over Sognefjord.
 Some rooms can be interconnected, with two rooms sharing a bathroom.

 The wine cellar at Kviknes Hotel is renowned and with good reason; it is the largest and most varied in Sognefjord.
-At dinner, a buffet four course menu is served in the main restaurant while Balholm Bar bistro offers children's favorites as well as typical dishes.
+At dinner, a buffet four course menu is served in the main restaurant while Balholm Bar bistro offers children's favourites as well as typical dishes.

 With a fjord side setting, boat trips and kayaking are of course on the cards.
 Amazing hiking too is on offer, as well as interesting sightseeing locally.
 The location of the hotel right in the middle of the largest Norwegian fjord, Sognefjord, makes this the perfect base for the plethora of activities the Norwegian fjords have to offer.